Summary

 Explore

 Students are provided with a text containing strong stylistic features, including satire and hyperbole.
-Then, students are provided with a reading prompt and read the text independently or with a partner, without making any marks.
+Then, with a partner or as a whole class, students follow a reading prompt and read the text without making any marks.

 Explain

-Model an annotation strategy on a document camera, walking students through the thought process out loud as the text is marked.
+Model an annotation strategy on the attached Lesson Slides, walking students through the thought process out loud as the text is marked.

 Extend